Asymptotic Capacity Bounds for Wireless Networks with Non-Uniform Traffic: Network Models and Results

 \subsection{Multicast Networks}

-\textbf{Multicast networks} consist of $n$ wireless nodes $X_1$, $X_2$,$\ldots$, $X_n$, placed randomly, uniformly and independently, in the area $\{(x,y): |x|,|y| \leq \h\}$.
-Each node creates traffic with a common rate $\lambda(n)$ that is intended for $m(n)=n^d$ other nodes, that are chosen randomly, uniformly and independently among the rest.
+\textbf{Multicast networks} consist of $n$ \textbf{wireless nodes} $X_1$, $X_2$, $\ldots$, $X_n$, placed randomly, and in particular uniformly and independently, in the area $\{(x,y): |x|,|y| \leq \h\}$.
+Each node creates traffic with a common rate $\lambda(n)$ that is intended for $m(n)=n^d$ other nodes, that are chosen randomly, uniformly and independently, among the rest.
 We call $d \in (0,1)$ the \textbf{multicast exponent}.
-Examples of networks with multicast traffic are wireless networks for military or search-and-rescue operations where each user might want to communicate with an arbitrary subset of the other users.
+Examples of networks with a multicast traffic pattern are wireless networks used in military or search-and-rescue operations where each user might want to communicate with an arbitrary subset of the other users.

 We define the \textbf{capacity $C(n)$ of the network} as the supremum of all rates $\lambda(n)$ that are uniformly achievable by all sources in the network, multiplied by their number $n$ \emph{and} the number of destinations $m(n)=n^d$.
 Note that the capacity is again a random variable.